Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Supplementary Note 9: The Generalized Type II

-Looking at Table 1 in Material and Methods of the main text, we notice that the Type~II network exhibits a singular behavior when species \textsf{A} is chemostatted.
+Looking at Table 1 in Methods section of the main text, we notice that the Type~II network exhibits a singular behavior when species \textsf{A} is chemostatted.
 In that case, the affinity also saturates at $\log 2$, just like for Type~I networks.
 This result is obtained by enforcing $\det \left( \mathbb{M} \right) = 0$, where